MS FITZ'S ADVENTURE'S WORKCAMPERS-LIFE valuable insights on camper safety checks

 Why You Must Check Every Time

-• Temperature & Altitude Fluctuations: Tire pressure changes with the environment.
+Temperature & Altitude Fluctuations: Tire pressure changes with the environment.
 As a rule of thumb, pressure changes roughly 1 PSI for every 10°F shift in temperature.
-Rapid changes in altitude also impact pressure, requiring adjustments when traveling between different elevations.
+Rapid changes in altitude also impact pressure, requiring adjustments when towing a camper between different elevations.

 Benefits of Proper Inflation